Vizzuality/marxan-cloud/docs/features/role-based-access-control/managing-roles/brief.md

 users to projects or scenarios, but they also imply substantive additional complexity which should be avoided for a first, functional implementation.

-## Adding users to a project or a scenario - workflow
+## Adding users to a project - workflow

-- Project/scenario owners can click on a `+` (or similar) button next to the collaborators picture as per designs.
+- Project owners can click on a `+` (or similar) button next to the collaborators picture as per designs.

 - By clicking that `+` button, a modal panel appears with a search box.

-- Project/scenario owner searches for the user they want to add.
+- Project owner searches for the user they want to add.

-Project/scenario owners can search for *any* user within the instance, as long as their account is active (that is, their email address was verified after account creation, and their account is not marked as deleted).
+Project owners can search for *any* user within the instance, as long as their account is active (that is, their email address was verified after account creation, and their account is not marked as deleted).

 Users can only be found by typing their full email address as used for their Marxan Cloud account (case insensitive).